/42

 6 / 42

-6) The region where the beam diameter increases as the distance from the transducer increases.
-What is it?
+6) The region where the beam diameter is most concentrated giving the greatest degree of focus.
+What is it ?

 7 / 42